-The field calibrator might be the most essential accessory for the job.
+A sound calibrator, such as B&K Type 4231 Sound Calibrator, might be the most essential accessory for the job.
 For almost all measurement standards, you need to calibrate your sound level meter before and after each series of measurements.

 WINDSCREENS AND MEASUREMENT ACCURACY

 You should always use a microphone windscreen for outdoor measurements.
 When using a windscreen, make sure that the sound level meter corrects for its influence on measurements.
-Some sound level meters can detect and correct for windscreens automatically.
+Some sound level meters can detect and correct for windscreens automatically. for outdoor measurements.